anujbohra23/Preda/README.md

 1. Describe their symptoms via an intake form
 2. Upload medical PDF documents (lab reports, referral letters)
-3. Match symptoms to possible conditions using semantic similarity
+3. Match symptoms to possible conditions using semantic similarity over 621 ICD-10 coded conditions
 4. Chat with their documents using a local LLM (Ollama) with cited responses
+5. Ask any general medical question — the pipeline intelligently switches between document-grounded and general-knowledge mode
+6. Automatically extract and track lab values (HbA1c, cholesterol, creatinine, etc.) across sessions with trend charts
+7. Log and summarise appointments via audio recording, PDF upload, or manual entry
-5. Generate patient-friendly or pharmacy summaries as PDFs
+8. Generate patient-friendly or pharmacy summaries as PDFs
-6. Email the pharmacy summary directly to their saved pharmacy
+9. Email the pharmacy summary directly to their saved pharmacy
+10. Use the app in Hindi (हिंदी) with full UI and LLM response translation

 All processing happens locally or within the user's own infrastructure.
 No health data is sent to third-party AI APIs.